cpldcpu/PCBFlow/README.md

 # PCBFlow

-Highly experimental set of scripts to transform a digital circuit described in a hardware description language (VHDL or Verilog) into a discrete transistor circuit on a PCB.
+Highly experimental set of scripts and a placement tool written in Python that transform a digital circuit described in a hardware description language (VHDL or Verilog) into a discrete transistor circuit on a PCB.
 (Disclaimer: I don't know what I am doing)

 Makes use of:
 -   GHDL